 Global perspectives are something everyone should have.
 Thanks to super fast transportation and instant connection via our devices, we quite literally have the world at our fingertips.
 As exciting as this new frontier is, it can be overwhelming (and scary) for students who haven’t gained global perspectives in their education as the world is becoming more and more globalised each and every day.

 One of the best ways to help students prepare to interact in a global society is to allow them into the world, rather than confining them to the walls of the classroom.
 And, what better way to transport students than with books?
+The plus being their literacy skills are developing at the same time.

 Below is a list of six books with worldwide perspectives that children around the world are reading right now (and why you should consider bringing them into your high school lessons now.)